aqiu384/p5r-walkthrough/src/confidants.md

 Additional fusion benefits.
 1. Group Guillotine: Allows special fusions involving 3 personas.
 2. -
-3. Isolation: Allows a persona in Lockdown to gain resistance skills.
+3. Lockdown: Allows a persona in Lockdown to gain resistance skills.
 4. -
-5. Special Measures: Allows you to pay to fuse personas higher than your current level.
+5. Special Treatment: Allows you to pay to fuse personas higher than your current level.
 6. -
 7. -
 8. Guillotine Booster: Allows special fusions involving 4+ personas.
 9. -
-10. Special Treatment **(Royal)**: Gives a discount for Special Measures.
+10. VIP Treatment **(Royal)**: Gives a discount for Special Measures.

 #### Progression
 Unlocked starting 5/18.
 Talk to Justine in the Velvet Room.
 Progression is tied to fusing personas with the requisite skill.